 Athletics

-There are quite a few athletics clubs that your child can join and they meet almost every afternoon at the Truman Bodden Sports Complex (TBSC) for after school training.
+There are a number of athletics clubs that your child can join and they meet almost every afternoon at the Truman Bodden Sports Complex (TBSC) for after school training.
 You can try the following clubs:

-• ACX Basketball offers training for children ages 6 – 15 years old.
-As well as teaching children basketball skills, they also aim to help participants grow in character, competence and confidence using a games-based approach for learning.
-For more information on classes visit the ACX site, email: letsplay@acxbasketball.com or call/WhatsApp (345) 322 2925.
+• ACX Basketball offers training for children ages 6 – 16 years old focusing on skills and personal growth through a games-based approach.
+They also offer coaching workshops for adults.
+For more information on classes visit the ACX site, email: kayah@acxbasketball.com or call/WhatsApp (345) 327 6304.
 They also offer coaching workshops for adults interested in becoming a coach.

 Computing/Tech/Coding